-[1] IEEE Std 802.3, 1998 Edition: Subclause 28.3.2, Table 28-8, Figure 28-14 Transmit state diagram.
+[1] IEEE Std 802.3, 2000 Edition: subclause 28.3.2, Table 28-1, Table 28-9, Figure 28-14, Transmit state diagram.

 • Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion.
+The channel signaling should pass through the Line Monitor with minimal distortion.

 Discussion: To ensure that the content of an FLP burst is interpreted accurately, the individual pulses that make up the burst must be analyzed.
 This test is designed to verify that the device under test sends FLP bursts whose clock and data pulses are spaced properly.
-This spacing is governed by the Interval Timer, which is defined to be within the range of 55.5us to 69.5us.
+This spacing is governed by the Interval Timer, which is defined to be within the range of $55.5 \, \mu s$ to $69.5 \, \mu s$ .

 Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-- 1. The DUT is configured to send FLP bursts - 2.
-Monitor the transmitted bursts - 3.
+- 1. The DUT is configured to send FLP bursts. - 2.
+Monitor the transmitted bursts. - 3.
 The spacing between data/clock NLPs within an FLP is measured.

-- For data zeros, the spacing between clock pulses should be 125±14 us - For data ones, the spacing from the clock to the data pulse, and from the data pulse to the clock pulse, should be 62.5±7 us.
+- a.
+For data zeros, the spacing between clock pulses should be $125\pm14 \,\mu s$ . - b.
+For data ones, the spacing from the clock to the data pulse, and from the data pulse to the clock pulse, should be $62.5\pm7~\mu s$ .